kdszafranski/druidsduelprototype/README.md

 # A Druid's Duel Prototype

-This code represents the complete JavaScript-based prototype of the turn-based strategy game A Druid's Duel.
-It implements all game rules and allows up to four players to play a complete game on the same machine.
+This code represents the complete JavaScript-based (web browser) prototype of the turn-based strategy game [A Druid's Duel](http://druidsduel.com).
+It implements all game rules and allows up to four players to play a complete game on the same browser.

 # Project Status